The Global Development Primer: INTD2001

 A way to teach International Development like never before.

-In September, 2018 our Introduction to Development Studies Course (INTD2001) will be offered in a way like never before: through module-based teaching as the Global Development Primer.
+Our Introduction to Development Studies Course (INTD2001) isoffered in a way like never before: through module-based teaching, and through podcast learning as the Global Development Primer.

-Coordinated by Prof. Robert Huish, this 3-credit hour course will involve 3 modules led by Professors Ajay Parasram, Theresa Ulicki, and John Cameron that bring their expertise about the theories and practices of International Development directly to students.
+Our in-class course was reconfigured in 2018 by Prof. Robert Huish, this 3-credit hour course involves 3 modules led by IDS Faculty that bring their expertise about the theories and practices of International Development directly to students.

 The Global Development Primer (INTD2001) is an approach that connects students directly with our department experts.
 Module teaching enhances the scholarly interests and career goals of students while covering fundamental principles of the discipline.